 {\narrower{\narrower

-{\bf Abstract.} This paper is devoted to study a stochastic differential equation driven by a fractional Brownian motion in the framework of [L. Coutin and L. Decreusefond, Stochastic differential equations driven by a fractional Brownian motion, Tech.
-Report 97C004, ENST Paris, 1997].
-We first prove the Driver integration by parts formula and as a consequence, provide an alternative proof for a regular result of L. Coutin and L. Decreusefond.
-Secondly, by using the techniques of Malliavin calculus, the Bismut derivative formula is established.
-Furthermore, the formula is applied to the study of estimate gradient and strong Feller property.
-Finally, we show that the Talagrand type transportation cost inequalities hold on the path space with respect to both the uniform metric and the $L^2$-metric. }}
+{\bf Abstract.} This paper is devoted to study a class of stochastic Volterra equations driven by fractional Brownian motion.
+We first prove the Driver type integration by parts formula and the shift Harnack type inequalities.
+As a direct application, we provide an alternative method to describe the regularities of the law of the solution.
+Secondly, by using the Malliavin calculus, the Bismut type derivative formula is established, which is then applied to the study of the gradient estimate and the strong Feller property.
+Finally, we establish the Talagrand type transportation cost inequalities for the law of the solution on the path space with respect to both the uniform metric and the $L^2$-metric. }}

 \textit{Mathematics Subject Classifications (2000)}: Primary 60H15